jonathandbailey/aspire-agent-framework-ddd/README.md

 The architecture is inspired by the work I've done on DDD projects and Jason Taylors [Clean Architecture](https://github.com/jasontaylordev/CleanArchitecture)

+# Microsoft Agent Framework, Aspire & Domain-Driven Design Exploration

+**Educational project exploring modern distributed application design using the Microsoft Aspire ecosystem, Domain-Driven Design (DDD), and Agentic patterns.**

+> ⚠️ **Work in Progress / Educational Project**
+> This repository is a learning and experimentation space — not a production-ready framework.
+> APIs, structure, and agents may change frequently.

+---

+## 🚀 Overview

+The **Aspire Agent Framework** demonstrates how to build modular, distributed, and message-driven systems using:

+- **Microsoft Aspire Framework** — for orchestrating distributed microservices and cloud resources.
+- **Domain-Driven Design (DDD)** — to model clear domain boundaries, entities, and aggregates for managing user conversations.
+- **Azure Service Bus** — to handle distributed messaging between agents and Signal R Hubs
+- **SignalR Hubs** — for live, streaming communication with connected clients.
+- **React UI** — lightweight, throwaway demo frontend for visualizing agent interactions.

+This project serves as a **sandbox** for exploring architectural principles and integration patterns in a modern .NET distributed environment.

 ## Running the Application

 ### Azure Open AI